roboticsoutreach/kb/docs/society/logistics/storage.md

 ![The Hold](/img/society/logistics/storage/hold.jpg)

 There are three cupboards in this location.
-We have the two to the right-hand side.
+We have the two on the right-hand side.

 ### Access